MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 ### Recommended architecture for host-named site collections
 <a name="section1a"> </a>

-The recommended configuration for deploying sites is using host-named site collections with all sites located within a single web application, as illustrated in the following diagram.
+The recommended configuration for deploying host-named site collections is to place all host-named site collections within a single web application, as illustrated in the following diagram.

 **Recommended configuration for host-named site collections**